-Finally, there exists a great deal of works on \textit{social learning}, both assuming bounded and full rationality.
-The Bayesian social learning literature (fully rational agents) mainly focuses on formulating stylized games with incomplete information and characterizing its equilibria.
-More specifically, rather than considering complex and repeated interactions, most part of the works focuses on environments where agents are myopic or interact only once.
-Some works of reference are \cite{Banerjee1992}, \cite{balagoyal1998}, \cite{Bala2001}, \cite{bf2004}, \cite{adlo2011}.\footnote{For an overview of recent research on learning in social networks, see \cite{Acemoglu2011,golub2017learning,grabisch2020survey}.}
+Finally, numerous works on \textit{social learning} assumed bounded and full rationality.
+Bayesian social learning literature (fully rational agents) mainly focuses on formulating stylized games with incomplete information and characterizing its equilibria.
+Specifically, rather than considering complex and repeated interactions, most works focus on environments where agents are myopic or interact only once (\cite{Banerjee1992}, \cite{balagoyal1998}, \cite{Bala2001}, \cite{bf2004}, \cite{adlo2011}).\footnote{For an overview of recent research on learning in social networks, see \cite{Acemoglu2011,golub2017learning,grabisch2020survey}.}